informalsystems/quartz/docs/getting_started.md

 TODO sections:

 - Transfer Application - describe basic application
-- Local Mock SGX - describe getting up and running locally with mock sgx (old demo instructions, updated with new quartz CLI)
+- Local Mock SGX - describe getting up and running locally with mock sgx (old demo instructions, updated with new quartz CLI) -done
-- Real SGX - describe how to get setup quickly with SGX e.g. on Azure, and how to run the same example there
+- Real SGX - describe how to get setup quickly with SGX e.g. on Azure, and how to run the same example there - done needs review
-- Public Testnet - describe how to deploy on Neutron testnet
+- Public Testnet - describe how to deploy on Neutron testnet - TODO

 ## Transfer Application Template